 Getting a vehicle repaired can be stressful.
 Many people do not know enough about cars to know if the work is needed or if it was done properly.
 There are steps you can take to protect yourself and things you can do if are unhappy with the work done or the bill.

 If a mechanic says I need some repairs, I believe him.
 If the bill is $500, I pay it.
-What else can I do?"
+What else can I do?

 The best way to handle repair problems is to take a preventive approach.
 Look for a mechanic before you actually need one.
-This way you won't be rushed into making a hasty decision because you need emergency repairs.
+This way you will not be rushed into making a hasty decision because you need emergency repairs.
 Shop around and ask for references from other customers.
 Find out if the mechanic is qualified to work on your brand of car and if they have other specialized training you may need.

-Before you get the work done...
+Before you get the work done:

-After you have work done...
+After you have work done:

-If you are not satisfied with a repair return your vehicle right away to the shop that did the work originally.
+If you are not satisfied with a repair, return your vehicle right away to the shop that did the work originally.
 Give them a reasonable opportunity to fix your car.
 Speak to the service manager and ask them to test drive the car so you can point out the problem.

 The possibility of having to go to court is why it is important to keep accurate records of your agreement and communications.
 Unless you can accurately show a judge the evidence of what happened, you will have difficulty protecting your rights as a consumer.
 In consumer law, the difference between theory and fact is being able to prove your claim.
 Complete records will help you to prove your claim, whether to a dealer or to a judge.